pospisilboh/Memgraph/Forename/README.md

 >
 > The forename with highest degree in cluster is male forename `Michal`, the second one is female forename `Michaela`.

-#### Forenames cluster graf
+#### Forenames cluster grapf

 This dashboard gives the possibility to analyze forenames clusters visually:
 - define node property (`betweenness`, `degre`, `pageRank`, `valid`)
 - define edge property (`bridge`, `score`)
 - scale nodes depending on defined node property
-- scale edges depending on on defined edge property
+- scale edges depending on defined edge property
 - hover over nodes or edges to get a popup with more information

 <p align="center">